ndp/ts-playground/src/env/README.md

 ```
 ## Non-features:
-- Creating some hierarchy out of your environmental variables, based on their names.
+- Creating some hierarchy out of your environment variables, based on their names.
-- Allow you to create aliases of environmental variables.
+- Allow you to create aliases of environment variables.
-- Parsing apart complex values within environmental variables.
+- Parsing apart complex values within environment variables.
 - Reading alternate `.env` files.
 - Use some third-party schema definitions.
 (Typescript only!)